 And while the only thing you have to worry about becoming addicted to with this method is an uninterrupted REM cycle, “cleaning up your sleep hygiene alone might not be enough to cure chronic insomnia,” Dr. Harris cautions—in which case it’s best to seek out professional help.
 But by just keeping a set schedule, your body should know around when to fall asleep and when to wake up everyday.

 My insomnia went away about three weeks after I cleaned up my sleep hygiene.
-It’s been almost a year since I went from tossing and turning every night to getting a solid eight hours of shut eye—and both my circadian tempo (and morning dance breaks) are now fully back in rhythm.
+It’s been almost two years since I went from tossing and turning every night to getting a solid eight hours of shut eye—and both my circadian tempo (and morning dance breaks) are now fully back in rhythm.